-Based on the above, we expect the Group to perform well for the financial year 2022.
+Based on the above, we foresee the Group would still be able to perform satisfactorily for the financial year 2021.

 APPRECIATION

 I would like to take this opportunity to express my appreciation to the management and staff for their loyal and dedicated services to the Group, and to various government authorities and agencies, bankers, valued customers, suppliers and business associates for their co-operation and continued support.